-The village it's quite in the middle of the night.
+The village it is quite in the middle of the night.
 Nightmares are making me thirsty.
 When I woke up to get a glass of water I realised its 2 AM.
 People from other house are already awake I see with their lights on and preparing for work and school I assume.
 I swerve slowly back into my bed.
-I can't go back.
-I am scared of the nightmares.
-I am alone in the house and there are terrifying voices that I don't understand.
+I cannot go back.
+I fear the nightmares.
+I am alone in the house and there are terrifying voices that I do not understand.
 This house haunted.
 I can only escape with the rise of sun.